PNW-CS-Club/Club-Website/README.md

  - If you want to test specific functions, you can do `localhost:8080/api/{function}`
 * You will want to have the frontend running as well to see the full website

+- If you have any questions, please reach out to Julian or Me(Peter)